giladreich/QtDirect3D/README.md

 In my spare time I made few more projects using the MFC framework because they are easier to use when working with the WinAPI, because I wanted to render 3D stuff using DirectX.

-Qt always seem to me more of a OpenGL thing, the fact that they only provide `QOpenGLWidget` build-in and not `QDirect3DWidget` and it's based on OpenGL in general.
+Qt always seem to me more of an OpenGL thing, the fact that they only provide `QOpenGLWidget` build-in and not `QDirect3DWidget` and it's based on OpenGL in general.

 I therefore decided to challenge myself using DirectX in Qt and was happy to see the end-results.